mathiskakal/moonshot/documents/rexmax-specifications.md

 | Internal Network and even cloud services are fairly slow and unreliable | Favor local processing. |
 | The MVP has to be up and running for mid June (for two weeks of testing) and real production work starts on July 1st. | These are very tight deadlines, leaves me little over a month for development, including the two weeks of testing.
 Architecture and technology choice has to be spot on and careful AI delegation has to be used.
 Will probably not work in TDD mode[^13] for time savings, and will implement unit testing later and jump to end to end tests from the get-go.
 I also have to arbitrate between the academic quality of my work, and its actual mission effectivity.
 The two are not contradictory, but aren't completely aligned either. |

-We now know that we need to develop an application in one month, that aims to ease the process of adjusting Min/Max for the Storemanager-A. We know that it should not saturate the network more than it already is saturated and that it will sync the database locally once a day (like the company already does with its excel spreadsheets) instead of making multiple requests to the live DB.
+We now know that we need to develop an application in one month, that aims to ease the process of adjusting Min/Max for the Storemanager-A. We know that it should not saturate the network more than it already is, and that it will sync the database locally once a day (like the company already does with its excel spreadsheets) instead of making multiple requests to the live DB.

 As noted earlier in the user research pain points, this process is technically already feasible, but requires advanced searching and filtering, switching between windows and models, and relying on an app that runs in a slow virtual machine.
 From one of my user interviews I noted that this created a lot of friction and completely discouraged the store managers from doing this task.
 (Along with not being instructed that it had to be done when "Reorder Level" was rolled out, of course.)